Eric-Chng/HHS-library-app/README.md

 -Developer signing
 ```

-### Installing
+### Installation and Use

-A step by step series of examples that tell you have to get a development env running
+A step by step series of how to run our project assuming prerequisites are met.

-Say what the step will be
+Open Xcode

 ```
 Give the example